‘Salaar: Part 1 – Ceasefire’ review: A hackathon that tries too hard to shock

 In his adulthood, Deva and his controlling mother (Easwari Rao) are in hiding.
 It’s a sad life that understandably makes Deva morose.
 His only friends are school kids, while his diet consists of rice and raw chilli powder.

-Deva’s mood lifts somewhat he gets the opportunity to meet Varada again, via the abduction of Adaya (Shruti Haasan) by Varada’s opponent Radha Rama (Sriya Reddy).
+Deva’s mood lifts somewhat when he gets the opportunity to meet Varada again, via the abduction of Adaya (Shruti Haasan) by Varada’s opponent Radha Rama (Sriya Reddy).
 Deva has been reining in his murderous impulses on his mother’s command, but reverts to his natural state with her permission.

 Obedient as a child and adult, described as a killing machine by one and all, and slaying adversaries in ritualistic fashion – Deva is barely the “salaar”, or the commander, of people.
 Without the individual rage that propelled Rocky from the K.G.F movies, Salaar’s hero is less of a leading man and more led by the decision of others.
 Part Two promises to give Deva his due, but we’re not holding our breath.